 How To Master The Kick Serve

 If you want to learn how to master the kick serve, you’ve come to the right place.
-Many committed players to mastering the kick serve find that they are able to get more topspin on the ball – but only at the expense of the accuracy and consistency of their serve.
+Many committed players to mastering the kick serve find that they are able to get more topspin on the ball.
+However it is only at the expense of the accuracy and consistency of their serve.
 Hence, they often end up hitting the ball straight into the net.

 As a righty, you should get the toss more to the left for creating massive spin on the kick serve.
 On the other hand, you’ll toss more to the right and a left-hand player.
 However, the more the toss moves to the left, the more you have to hit up on the ball.

 Thus, it may also help to move the toss back behind you a bit more.
 In other words, don’t toss the ball so far in front.
 If you are leaning too far forward, or even falling forward at contact, it could cause you to hit the ball into the net.

 Here’s a detailed video where I demonstrate the perfect toss to easily hit a kick serve.